-1. Buy some edible flowers!
-There are several edible flowers you can buy, so use the chart below as a reference.
-Some edible flowers are seasonal, so you can replant your edible floral garden with fresh flowers that will thrive during colder months too.
-For this garden, we used lavender, carnations, snap dragons, roses, violas and primrose.
-All of them can be planted together, expect the roses.
+1. Purchase your flowers – There are several edible flowers you can buy, so use the chart below as a reference.
+Some are seasonal, so you can re-plant your floral garden with fresh flowers that will thrive during colder months too, like pansies!

 2. Find some good pots to plant your garden in.
 We used a mix of white, modern pots and they look stunning on the patio, filled with flowers!

 5. Next, water your flowers!
-To give them a little boost, I added Miracle-Gro All Purpose and Water Soluble Plant Food, which instantly feeds leaves and roots for spectacular flowers!
+To give them a little boost, add organic flower food to the soil which instantly feeds the leaves and roots for spectacular flowers!

-I’m beyond excited about my edible garden, I even made my favorite lemon bars just to add flowers to them!!
-Recipe below!
-You can obviously do this with herbs too… how beautiful would that be?!
 Flowers and herbs all potted and ready to be used for cooking and entertaining!
-Hopefully this inspires you to make a garden of your own!
+Hopefully, this inspires you to make a garden of your own!
 It’s so easy!!